 MOTOROLA, MOTO, MOTOROLA SOLUTIONS and the Stylized M logo are trademarks or registered trademarks of Motorola Trademark Holdings, LLC and are used under license.
-All other trademarks are the property of their respective owners. © 2015 Motorola Solutions, Inc. All rights reserved.
-Wi-Fi[®] is a registered trademark of Wi-Fi Alliance[®].
-June 2015.
+All other trademarks are the property of their respective owners. © 2015-2016 Motorola Solutions, Inc. All rights reserved.